FelipePukento/3D-PrintersHub/README.md

 - If the script doesn't open the browser, try manually visiting `http://localhost:5000`.
 - Ensure `app.py` is correctly configured and executable.
 - Check that the scanned ports are within an active range.
+- Make sure all printers are on the same 2.4GHz network.

 </details>